chcoppernoll/Ponder/README.md

 # Ponder
 The cross between checkers and CTF.

-In order to run this game, import it into eclipse, open the path src>game>Ponder.java then run Ponder.java as a java application.
-That will run the game.
+In order to run this game, execute the included jar, Ponder.jar.
+The game should appear in a seperate window within 5 seconds